sewardhorace/lol-yearbook/README.md

 ### TODO:
 - Crest for welcome page
 - Icon for browser tab
+- Region selection
+- remove summoner commenting (only comment on champions)
+- Champion filter update (filter by checkbox)
 - Allow replying to comments
+- Procfile for Heroku (serve with Puma?
+Unicorn?)
+- Sharing comments on Twitter
 - Testing???
 I never learned how to write tests.
 It'd be great to have them.
 - Allow users to edit their comments
 - system/task for keeping riot api versions up to date
 - better/more descriptive error handling/100% RESTful endpoints
 - allow selection of region (probably should save region to book table)
-- Procfile for Heroku (serve with Puma?
-Unicorn?)
 - Optimizing database interactions (raw SQL)
 - User page, favoriting summoners, some kind of feed

+LOL Yearbook isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
+League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends © Riot Games, Inc.